iamsatishsharma/BITS-MTech-Software-engineering/README.md

 Hi there :wave:

 Welcome!
-Purpose of this for my reference and also it will help other students.
+Purpose of this repository for my reference and also it will help other students.

 Personal notes that I keep throughout my time at BITS MTech-Software-engineering.